Where are the iPads? There are no computers in our primary classrooms. There are no pedagogical online games.

 That is why our Elementary students build their own computers.
 Once they have built the computers, they code art and games, and type reports.
 They practice computer literacy, from touch typing skills to object-based coding.
 Having studied mathematics with the abacus, they understand the calculations that happen in a computer.
 Rather than become dependent on iPads as crutches, our children already know how to discover information in encyclopedias and through science experiments.
 Having spent several years learning math, logic, and play in the real, tactile word, their understanding of what a computer is becomes much deeper: a computer is a tool that does what humans tell it to do, and it is a tool that enables us to achieve our visions.

 After learning the basics of computer operation and the logic of code, the children will program and build robots, and they will be introduced to mathematical programming – at their level.
-But, by being exposed to the tools they will revisit in high school and college, the barriers to using computers will have been removed already in Elementary school.
 For a child that has used a mathematical programming language to solve a basic equation, taking the step to using the same programming language for mathematical modeling in high school or college, becomes much easier.

 Coding is, after all a language.
 Like a language, it has a purpose.
 Mathematics is the language of precise logic.
 French is our foreign language that helps better understand English and access scientific and literary vocabularies.
 Our view of computers ties into the concepts of language, mathematics, social science, and history that we teach: we provide the children with tools to succeed when they find themselves in college.
 We want to give the children a foreign language that helps them in the future with scientific and literary concepts, we want to engrain in them the logic and scientific methodology that will help them become thinkers.
 We develop the intellectual independence and group skills that will help them become the leaders of the future.
 To us, computer skills, like the rest of our curriculum, are about letting the children achieve their own visions.